testdouble/referral/README.md

-# referral
+# Referral 🔍

-Referral is a CLI toolkit for helping you undertake complex analysis and refactoring of Ruby codebases.
-It finds, filters, and sorts the definitions & references of most of the identifiers (e.g. classes, methods, and variables) throughout your code.
+Referral is a CLI to help you undertake complex analyses and refactorings of Ruby codebases.
+It finds, filters, and sorts the definitions & references of most types of Ruby identifiers (e.g. classes, methods, and variables) throughout your code.

-Think of `referral` as a toolkit for tracking down references to the code that you want to change, offering a number of command-line options to quickly enable you to do things like:
+Think of `referral` as a toolkit for tracking down references in your code for any of a number of purposes, offering a boatload of command-line options to enable you to efficiently accomplish things like:

 * Size up a codebase by gathering basic statistics and spotting usage hotspots
 * Build a to-do list to help you manage a large or complex refactor
+* Rather than wait for warnings at runtime, quickly make a list of every call to a deprecated method
 * Get a sense for how many callers would be impacted if you deleted a method
 * Before renaming a module, verify there aren't any already other modules with the new name
 * Verify that you removed every reference to a deleted class before you merge
 * Identify dead code, like method definitions that aren't invoked anywhere
-* Catch references that haven't been updated since a change that affected them (via `git-blame`)
+* Catch references that haven't been updated since a change that affected them (according to `git-blame`)
-* Rather than wait for warnings at runtime, quickly make a list of every call to deprecated methods

-Because Referral is powered by the introspection made possible by Ruby 2.6's [RubyVM::AbstractSyntaxTree](https://ruby-doc.org/core-2.6.3/RubyVM/AbstractSyntaxTree.html) API, it requires Ruby 2.6, but can often analyze codebases that target older Rubies.
+Because Referral is powered by the introspection made possible by Ruby 2.6's [RubyVM::AbstractSyntaxTree](https://ruby-doc.org/core-2.6.3/RubyVM/AbstractSyntaxTree.html) API, it must be run with Ruby 2.6 or later.
+Nevertheless, it can often analyze code _listings_ designed to run on older Rubies.

 ## Install